zing-rsa/mean-social-backend/readme.md

     a. create a google service account by following [this](https://www.labnol.org/google-api-service-account-220404) until step 4
     b. save `filekey.json` from the above step in the project root
     c. create 3 directories in the drive and add their ID's' to `.env`
-4. setup a mongoDb instance and add the connection string to `.env`
+4. setup a mongoDb instance and add the connection string + name to `.env`
 5. create 2 secrets to use as the JWT keys in `.env`
 6. `npm run start`